smbd1368/django-meteo/README.md

 It is a web application developed in Python/Django to display the current weather data to the user.

 The application uses OpenWeatherMap API to provide the weather data.
 The application allows users to select a city and based on the city it shows the weather of that city.
+For the Frontend application uses Bootstrap CSS

 ## Credentials